FreemindNation/NC-News-API/README.md

-# My First API
+# NC-News-API

-Welcome to My First API!
+Welcome to NC-News-API!
 This project is designed to demonstrate the creation and functionality of a simple RESTful API using Node.js, Express, PostgreSQL, and Jest and Supertest for testing.

 ## Hosted Version